Althrun-sun/leetcode_killer/README.md

 ### The problem

-Preparing for coding interviews can be overwhelming, especially when you have already solved 300-400 problems on Leetcode.
-When it comes to interview preparation, focusing on the most important 200 problems is more effective, but the official Leetcode website doesn't provide a personalized to-do list based on user's needs.
+Preparing for coding interviews can be overwhelming, especially when you have already solved a lot of problems on Leetcode.(I have done over 300-400 problems) When it comes to interview preparation, focusing on the most important 200 problems is more effective, but the official Leetcode website doesn't provide a personalized to-do list based on user's needs.

 ### The solution